jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 {{- end -}}
 ```

-### htmltest
+### CI

-I added a GH workflow for automatically checking links in my site.
+I added a GH workflow for checking links in my site and spellcheck.

 {{< figure src="img/htmltest.jpg" caption="htmltest GH action output" alt="htmltest GH action output" align="center">}}

-To enable, see `.github/workflows/htmltest.yml` and its configuration file `.github/.htmltest.yml`.
-This follows resource [^5], with some modifications that are described in comments in the files.
-In particular, I want to note that I run my `scripts/build` in `htmltest.yml` instead of just `hugo`, as in the original file.
+See `.github/workflows/ci.yml` and its configuration file `.github/.htmltest.yml`.
+This follows resource [^5], with some modifications.
+In particular, I want to note that I run my `scripts/build` in `ci.yml` instead of just `hugo`, as in the original file.

 #### Behavior

-Here is the behavior of the workflow after making the modifications below.
+Here is the intended behavior of the htmltest job after making the modifications below.

-If an internal URL (e.g., to page or image) doesn't work, htmltest will error and the workflow will fail, causing a red X to appear on GH Actions.
+If an internal link (e.g., a page or image) doesn't work, the workflow will fail, causing a red X to appear on GH Actions.

-If an external URL doesn't work, htmltest will warn, but the workflow will not fail.
+If an external link doesn't work, htmltest will warn, but the workflow will not fail.
 That is, an external link could be "broken," and a green checkmark will be shown on GH Actions.
-This is fine because with a lot of external links, it's unlikely that all will work in any single run.
+This is fine because when using a lot of external links, it's unlikely that all will work in any single run.
 There could be a timeout or non-200 HTML response code, etc..
 Getting a red X when just a single external link breaks is annoying. htmltest does still warn, so I manually check GH actions every now and then.

 #### Getting rid of garbage output